Relevant GRI Indicators

 Due to a fragmented customer base, 50 percent of sales is via distributors.
 Global sales and service organization.

 Grow aftermarket business on the installed base.
 Climb the service ladder by data-driven productivity and advanced services.
-Mining automation, mid-market and local premium offering.
-Value-based selling.
+Automation, electrification and exploring complementary technologies and offerings through mergers and acquisitions.

 Strategic risk management

-Various forms of business environment risks with an impact on the mining and construction market in general, such as increased market competition with new technological developments and the emergence of new competitors, fluctua- tions in commodity prices and compliance-related risks.
+Various forms of business environment risks with an impact on the mining and construction market in general, such as increased market competition with new technological developments and the emergence of new competitors, fluctuations in commodity prices and compliance-related risks.
 Political uncertainty in some parts of the world.